clay-arras/java-fitness-tracker/README.md

 - ~~Example Chest Exercise~~
 - ~~Example Arms Exercise~~

+### Handle input
+- Main function
+  - One function to choose options
+  - One function for each of the options
+- Some way to handle adding exercises
+- Some way to display exercises

 ### User stories

 As a user, I want to be able to view my history of workouts